barbazul/1kfa/mod_guide_player.md

 If it's a tie, you may choose whichever card to be the card that *resolves the flip*.

-All cards that got flipped go face-up in your *discard pile*.
+After, all flipped cards go face-up in your *discard pile*.

 #### Complete Flip Rule